WPP-Public/Potato-ACE/src/ace/components/carousel/README.md

 For convenience the ES6 class is exported as `Carousel` and the attribute names used by the class are exported as properties of `ATTRS`.

-After the event `DOMContentLoaded` is fired on `document` an instance of Carousel is instantiated within each `<ace-carousel>` element and an ID `ace-carousel-<n>` is added for any instance without one, where `<n>` is a unique integer.
-Once instantiation is complete a custom event `ace-carousel-ready` is dispatched on `window`.
+After the event `DOMContentLoaded` is fired on `document` an instance of Carousel is instantiated within each `<ace-carousel>` element and an ID `ace-carousel-<n>` is given to any instance without one, where `<n>` is a unique integer.
+Once instantiation is complete the **Ready** custom event is dispatched.

 It is strongly recommended that Carousel be provided with an accessible label using `aria-label` or `aria-labelledby`.
 The word "carousel" should not be included in the label as Carousel has `aria-roledescription="carousel"` which is read out by screen readers.

 Carousels can periodically display the next slide if given the attribute `ace-carousel-auto-slide-show`.
-Such automatic Carousels change the slide every 5 seconds by default, however developers can provide a custom interval time in milliseconds as the value of Carousel attribute `ace-carousel-auto-slide-show-time`.
+This makes the Carousel to change the slide every 5 seconds, however developers can provide a custom interval time in milliseconds as the value of attribute `ace-carousel-auto-slide-show-time`.
 The automatic slide show can be stopped or started using a required, descendant toggle button, or by custom events.
 Automatic Carousels must have a descendant button to stop and start the automatic slide show, which for better accessibility must be the first focusable descendant.
 Automatic Carousels will therefore use the first decendant `<button>` for this and give it the attribute `ace-carousel-auto-slide-show-btn`.
 This button will be given an `aria-label` "Stop automatic slide show" or "Start automatic slide show" when the automatic slide show is running or not respectively.
 Developers can provide custom or localised strings as values of Carousel attributes `ace-carousel-stop-auto-slide-show-label` and `ace-carousel-start-auto-slide-show-label`.

 All Carousels must have descendant buttons to display the previous and next slide and will use `<button>` elements with attributes `ace-carousel-prev-btn` and `ace-carousel-next-btn` respectively.
 For better accessibility these buttons should be the first and second focusable descendants, or second and third focusable descendants for automatic Carousels, even if they are to be displayed on the left and right of the carousel, as is common practice, with their positioning set using CSS.
 If no descendants have these attributes then the first and second, or second and third for automatic Carousels, decendant `<button>` elements will be used and given these attributes.
 The previous slide button will be given an aria-label of value `Go to previous slide`, or `Go to last slide` if the Carousel is infinite and the first slide is visible.
 Developers can however provide custom or localised strings as values of attributes `ace-carousel-go-to-prev-slide-label` and `ace-carousel-go-to-last-slide-label` respectively, set on the button.
 Similarly, the next slide button will be given an aria-label of value `Go to next slide`, or `Go to first slide` if the Carousel is infinite and the last slide is visible.
 Developers can however provide custom or localised strings as values of attributes `ace-carousel-go-to-next-slide-label` and `ace-carousel-go-to-first-slide-label` respectively, set on the button.

 A set of slide picker buttons, used to select each slide, can be added to Carousel by including an element with attribute `ace-carousel-slide-picker` and a descendant `<button>` for each slide.
 Alternatively, this element can be added with no descendant `button` elements and Carousel will populate it with a button for each slide.
 Carousel adds `aria-label` attributes to each slide picker button in the format `Slide n`, where `n` is the slide number.
 To allow for more approprite or localised strings, the string `Slide` can be replaced in the `aria-label` of all slide picker buttons with the value of the attribute `ace-carousel-slide-picker-btn-aria-label-prefix` of the element with attribute `ace-carousel-slide-picker`.
 It is strongly recommended that the slide picker follow the previous and next slide buttons in DOM hierarchy and therefore in tab sequence.
 This order should be used even if the slide picker buttons are to be displayed below or overlayed on top of the slides in which case their positioning should be set using CSS.
 For accessibility purposes Carousel buttons that are styled by developers and overlayed on top of the slides must use colors that provides sufficient contrast so they are clearly visible.

 All Carousel slides must be descendant within an element with attribute `ace-carousel-slides`.
 If no descendant has this attribute, the first child `<div>` will be used if present, otherwise Carousel will append a child `<div>` to itself and use it.
-Slides do not have to be present upon instantiation and can be dynamically added, or removed later, as long as custom event `ace-carousel-update-slides` is dispatched on the Carousel instance afterwards.
+Slides do not have to be present upon instantiation and can be dynamically added, or removed later, as long as the **Update slides** custom event is dispatched afterwards.
 Carousel adds `aria-label` attributes to each slide in the format `n of N`, where `n` is the slide number and `N` is the total number of slides.
 To allow for localised strings, the string `of` can be replaced with the value of the attribute `ace-carousel-slide-aria-label-infix` of the element with attribute `ace-carousel-slides`.

 ## Usage